nugoo1/weather-app/readme.md

 # app-promise.js
-This is the final code and uses axios send http requests.
+This is the final code and uses axios to send and receive data via API.

 # Notes from the course